Nicro01/Nicro01.github.io/README.md

 ## License

-Distributed under the GPL-3.0 License.
+Distributed under the GNU General Public License v3.0 .
 See `LICENSE` for more information.

 ## Project Status